 \begin{corollary} The functor $\Lambda \mapsto \mathrm{Ext}( \Lambda ,\mathbb{Z}) $ from the category of finite-rank torsion-free abelian groups with no free summands to the category of groups with a Polish cover is fully faithful.
 In particular, two such groups $\Lambda $ and $\Lambda ^{\prime }$ are isomorphic, if and only if $\mathrm{Ext}( \Lambda ,\mathbb{Z}) $ and $\mathrm{Ext}( \Lambda ^{\prime }, \mathbb{Z}) $ are definably isomorphic. \end{corollary}

 The following corollaries demonstrate how forgetting the definable content of $\mathrm{Ext}$ results in much weaker invariants.
 We denote by $\mathcal{P}$ the set of prime numbers.
-From Theorem \ref{Theorem:compute-homology} and the above we have the following.
+The following theorem is an adaptation of \cite[Theorem 2]{warfield_extensions_1972}.